 Business Plan Challenge

-IE University undergraduate students must have taken Introduction to Management or Organizational Management in the 1st Semester, and be selected by their respective professors to represent their class for having the best business idea.
-If the quality of the business ideas presented did not meet a minimum standard, the class may remain without representation in the BP Challenge.
+IE University bachelor students must first have taken Introduction to Management or Organizational Management, and be selected by their professors to represent their class with the best business idea.
+If the quality of the idea doesn’t meet the minimum standard required, the class may not be represented in the BP Challenge.

 WHAT DOES THE CHALLENGE CONSIST OF?

-Each selected team will have to submit an Executive Summary of their Business Plan proposal and make a Business Pitch presentation.
-The Executive Summary should be printed out, with 5 copies made, submitted in a Word document format, letter type Arial 12, double spaced, and be a maximum of 4 pages.
-Each team will have a maximum of 5 minutes to make their Business Pitch presentation and will take questions from the jury and audience for 5 more minutes maximum (time will be strictly monitored).
-Only one or two people from the team should present in order to stay within the time limit allowed.
-The business plan summary and the pitch can be done in English or in Spanish.
+Selected teams will submit an executive summary of their business plan proposal, and present a pitch.
+5 copies of the executive summary should be printed out using Arial font (size 12, double spaced) in a Word document format, and should be no longer than 4 pages.
+Each team will have a maximum of 5 minutes to make their pitch presentation, before taking questions from the jury and the floor for a further 5 minutes (time will be strictly monitored).
+Only 1 or 2 team members should present to stick to the allocated time.
+Both the pitch and summary can be done in English or Spanish.

 WHAT IS THE PRIZE?